Last Updated on by

 But now I was intrigued.
 If super endurance athlete Amelia uses red light therapy, maybe I should too (gah I’m such a sheep).
 So I did a little online research.

-About the Total Body Enhancement:
+About the Total Body Enhancement Machine:

 - Stimulates the release of ATP (adenosine triphosphate) thus giving you more energy before a workout

--Stimulates collagen and elastin production, therefore increasing skin elasticity and reducing wrinkles and stretchmarks
+- Stimulates collagen and elastin production, therefore increasing skin elasticity and reducing wrinkles and stretchmarks

 - (brace yourself for this one) Burns tiny holes into your fat cells (?), releasing the fat into your body so you can now burn it off easier (??)